Skip to main content

 The World is 3D

-• Robotics: Depth sensors, manipulation
+• Robotics: Depth sensors enable grasping and manipulation in physical space

-• AR/VR: Scene reconstruction
+• AR/VR: Scene reconstruction requires understanding 3D geometry

-• Manufacturing: Quality inspection
+• Manufacturing: Quality inspection needs precise 3D measurement

 import torch